-Rats are nefarious creatures that commonly invade homes and businesses, and the problem has grown to immense proportions throughout Canada.
+Rats are nefarious creatures.
+Rats invade homes and businesses and build nests, and the problem has grown to immense proportions throughout Canada.
 Recently, Toronto seems to have an uncontrollable rat problem.
 Learning different methods of rat control, however, can assist you in removing these pests from your home and property.

 There are various solutions you can use to control rats, but some of those solutions work better than others.
 Understanding how each solution works can help you determine which one might be right for you.

 The Use of Traps

 Traps are one way to control rats in your home.
 There are a few traps you can try.
 For instance, you have a live trap.
 The pros of a live trap include:

 - Does not pose a danger to you, pets, and children

 - Can add camouflage to hide the trap from rats, making them easier to trick into the trap

 There are also downsides to a live trap, which include: